alexdenker/ktc2023_conditional_diffusion/README.md

 conda env create -f environment.yml
 ```

-The network weights are stored at **upload files here**.
+The network weights are stored [here](https://seafile.zfn.uni-bremen.de/d/59c291e4bf7d4064a1be/).
+They have to be stored in *diffusion_models/level_{level}/model.pt*.
+We precomputed the Jacobian for an empty watertank, as well as some other matrices (smoothness regulariser, node coordinates).
+This eliminates the need to install Fenics in the enviroment.
+All of these matrices are available [here](https://seafile.zfn.uni-bremen.de/d/9108bc95b2e84cd285f8/). and have to be stored in *data/*.

 The script `main.py` can be used reconstruct phantoms:

 ```
 python main.py /path_to_input_folder /path_to_ouput_folder difficulty_level